Alopecia areata

 Currently, there are two oral JAK inhibitors that are licensed for alopecia areata:

-• Ritlecitinib (JAK3/ TEC inhibitor) is a tablet taken daily by mouth and has been approved for NHS funding in patients aged 12 years and over with severe alopecia areata.
+• Ritlecitinib (JAK3/ TEC inhibitor) is a capsule taken daily by mouth and has been approved for NHS funding in patients aged 12 years and over with severe alopecia areata.

 More studies are taking place exploring other tablet-based JAK inhibitors and their potential use in alopecia areata.
 Therefore, it is likely more treatments may become available in the future.